luau-lang/luau/rfcs/require-by-string.md

 print(absolute == relative)
 ```

 Currently, since relative paths are always evaluated in relation to the current working directory and absolute paths are always evaluated in relation to the system's root directory, all files in a project end up using the same paths in the current implementation.
-However, with the proposed change to resolving relative paths (in relation to the requiring file instead of in relation to cwd), we might have files in different directories requiring modules using different relative paths.
+However, with the proposed change to resolving relative paths (in relation to the requiring file instead of in relation to the CWD), we might have files in different directories requiring modules using different relative paths.

 For example, `require("mymodule")` and `require("../mymodule")` might refer to the same module, depending on the requiring files' locations.
 With the current cache implementation, the second statement would be a cache miss, as `"mymodule"` is not literally equal to `"../mymodule"`.

 To solve this issue, we propose transforming every path that is passed to `require` into an equivalent absolute path and using this to cache, regardless of whether it was originally passed in as a relative, absolute, or aliased path.
 This way, a module's return value is stored in both a unique and consistent way across different files.
-Additionally, using absolute paths as opposed to, say, relative-to-cwd paths ensures that aliased paths also maximize cache hits.
+Additionally, using absolute paths as opposed to, say, relative-to-cwd paths for caching ensures that aliased paths also maximize cache hits.

 ### Implementing changes to relative paths